National Pearl Harbor Remembrance Day

 While National Pearl Harbor Remembrance Day is not a federal holiday, many organizations still recognize it as such, and most will memorialize the day by flying American flags at half-staff and visiting the resting places of service members.

 Scholastic.com provides a wealth of resources — including personal accounts, videos, and photos — to help vitalize the historic significance of National Pearl Harbor Remembrance Day to the students in your classroom!
-Begin the journey right here.
+Begin the journey right with the attack on Pearl Harbor teaching guide.

 Send us your pictures of Pearl Harbor Remembrance Day observations, American flags, flagpoles, ropes, or other accessories!
 We would be honored to feature your photography in our blog or on Facebook.
 Remember, photos of damaged flags and accessories are valuable, too.